 In 2019, large-scale batteries started appearing in California's grid.
 The sector has seen tremendous growth, soaring 1,250% in five years, from 770 million watts to 10 billion watts).
 We can now see the results.
 The famous duck curve is being reshaped.
 Abundant solar is being shifted to the evening peak.

 Solar and batteries are a natural fit.
-Pairing them offers a win-win model for future grids, turning cheap but time-limited electricity from solar into a much more versatile commodity: electricity on demand.
+Pairing them offers a win-win model for future energy grids, turning cheap but time-limited electricity from solar into a much more versatile commodity: electricity on demand.

 For two hours on one evening this April, batteries set a new record, becoming the largest source of power on the grid by discharging about 6.7 billion watts of power.